Can you afford to buy — or is renting smarter?

-This free calculator does the math for you so you can make the biggest financial decision of your life with your eyes wide open.
+This free home affordability calculator helps you compare the true cost of buying vs. renting — including mortgage payments, property taxes, HOA fees, insurance, maintenance, and more — so you can make the biggest financial decision of your life with your eyes wide open.

 Get Started →Hey there!
 If you're reading this, give yourself a pat on the back — you deserve it!
 You care enough about your future that you're willing to do a little research into what is likely the biggest financial decision of your life.